Western Roman Empire: Crisis of the Third Century

-With the assassination of the emperor Alexander Severus on 18 March 235, the Roman Empire sank into a 50-year period of civil war, now known as the Crisis of the Third Century.
-The rise of the bellicose Sasanian Empire in place of Parthia posed a major threat to Rome in the east, as demonstrated by Shapur I's capture of Emperor Valerian in 259.
-Valerian's eldest son and heir-apparent, Gallienus, succeeded him and took up the fight on the eastern frontier.
-Gallienus' son, Saloninus, and the Praetorian Prefect Silvanus were residing in Colonia Agrippina (modern Cologne) to solidify the loyalty of the local legions.
-Nevertheless, Marcus Cassianius Latinius Postumus – the local governor of the German provincesrebelled; his assault on Colonia Agrippina resulted in the deaths of Saloninus and the prefect.
+With the assassination of the emperor Alexander Severus in March 235 by his own troops, the Roman Empire sank into a 50-year period of civil war now known as the Crisis of the Third Century.
+During this period, the Empire saw the combined pressures of barbarian invasions and migrations into Roman territory, civil wars, peasant rebellions and political instability, with multiple usurpers competing for power.
+The idea of dividing the empire was first developed in this time; Valerian and his son Gallienus divided the empire between them, the former ruling from the East and the latter from the West.
+However, Valerian was captured by the Sassanids at the Battle of Edessa, leaving Gallienus as sole emperor.

+Saloninus, Gallienus' infant son, and the praetorian prefect Silvanus resided in Colonia Agrippina (modern Cologne) to solidify the loyalty of the local legions.
+Nevertheless, Postumus – the local governor of the German provinces – rebelled, and his assault on Colonia Agrippina resulted in the deaths of Saloninus and the prefect.
 In the confusion that followed, an independent state known in modern historiography as the Gallic Empire emerged.
 Its capital was Augusta Treverorum (modern Trier), and it quickly expanded its control over the German and Gaulish provinces, all of Hispania and Britannia.
 It had its own senate, and a partial list of its consuls still survives.
 It maintained Roman religion, language, and culture, and was far more concerned with fighting the Germanic tribes, fending off Germanic incursions and restoring the security the Gallic provinces had enjoyed in the past, than in challenging the Roman central government.

-However, in the reign of Claudius Gothicus (268 to 270), large expanses of the Gallic Empire were restored to Roman rule.
-At roughly the same time, several eastern provinces seceded to form the Palmyrene Empire, under the rule of Queen Zenobia.
+In the reign of Claudius Gothicus (268–270), large expanses of the Gallic Empire were restored to Roman rule.
+At roughly the same time, however, several eastern provinces seceded to form the Palmyrene Empire, under the rule of Queen Zenobia.

 In 272, Emperor Aurelian finally managed to reclaim Palmyra and its territory for the empire.
 With the East secure, his attention turned to the West, invading the Gallic Empire a year later.
 Aurelian decisively defeated Tetricus I in the Battle of Châlons, and soon captured Tetricus and his son Tetricus II.
 Both Zenobia and the Tetrici were pardoned, although they were first paraded in a triumph.